buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 - One-star pieces fail multiple IC categories and are never proactively added to the site.
 Their files are kept in a private archive on Google Drive of rejected works.
 - Two-star pieces fail at most one IC category but receive only lackluster scores on the rest.
 This is the most common score for items we review.
 Such pieces are typically not added to the website, though occasionally a borderline rank3 work can be added (especially if it scores well on IC8).
 Such works are placed in [this Google Drive folder](https://drive.google.com/drive/folders/1Ih3PRUKLHaWzVvoVVkCRuaCzbsjreQXa) and are labeled "📦 Archived" on the site (see the table below).
 - Three-star pieces fail at most one IC category and receive strong marks in one or two areas.
 This is the most common designation for accepted works.
-They are accepted into the appropriate subfolder on the public-facing Google Drive library and must be added to the site if that folder has already been added.
+They are accepted into the appropriate subfolder on the public-facing Google Drive library and must be added to the site if that folder has already been added as a tag.
 - Four-star pieces fail at most one IC category but receive very strong marks in multiple other areas.
 A four-star review means that this piece is highly recommended and should be added to the website right away (unless its IC5 score is particularly low).
 - Five-star pieces must fail none of the IC categories and must receive strong marks across the board.
 These are quite rare.
 They are not identified immediately, but are selected from the pool of recent four-star additions when it comes time to write the next blog post (usually every couple months).